 - Military service schools as recommended by the American Council on Education.
 Learn more.

-- Licenses, certifications and programs of study approved by the Thomas Edison State University Academic Council.
+- Licenses, certifications and programs of study approved by Thomas Edison State University’s Graduate or Undergraduate Council.
 Learn more.

 - Credit recommendations from a required course-by-course international credit evaluation completed by one of the following agencies: Academic Credentials Evaluation Institute, Inc. (ACEI); Center for Applied Research, Evaluations & Education, Inc.; Educational Credential Evaluators, Inc. (ECE); World Educational Services, Inc. (WES); SDR Educational Consultants; SpanTran Evaluation Services; and Transcript Research.
 Learn more.